syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 ## Modifying the table

-The below code snippet demonstrates how to modify the table in existing PowerPoint presentation.
+The following code example demonstrates how to modify the table in existing PowerPoint presentation.

 {% highlight vb.net %}
 [C#]

-//Create instance of PowerPoint presentation
+//Creates instance of PowerPoint presentation

 IPresentation presentation = Presentation.Open("Table.pptx");

-//Get slide from the presentation
+//Gets slide from the presentation

 ISlide slide = presentation.Slides[0];

-//Get table from slide
+//Gets table from slide

 ITable table = slide.Shapes[0] as ITable;

-//Modify the table width
+//Modifies the table width

 table.Width = 450;

-//Change the built in style of the table
+//Changes the built in style of the table

 table.BuiltInStyle = BuiltInTableStyle.DarkStyle1Accent2;

-//Set text content to the cell
+//Sets text content to the cell

 table.Rows[0].Cells[0].TextBody.AddParagraph("Row1 Cell1");

-//Save the presentation
+//Saves the presentation

 presentation.Save("TableModified.pptx");

-//Close the presentation
+//Closes the presentation

 presentation.Close();